KitagawaPowa/az-vm-disk-encryption/README.md

 ### `gitignore` Files

-When storing this configuration, we ignore anything to do with Terraform state files, the Terraform provider files, and anything that may expose private data in your local SSH directory.
+When storing this configuration, ignore anything to do with Terraform state files, the Terraform provider files, and anything that may expose private data in your local SSH directory.